williamDunn/Notes/Docker&Kubernetes/DevOps/README.md

  - The bridge between Development and Operations
  - With the purpose of automating a project to ensure smooth code releases
- - Aimed at increased productivity and quality of product development
+ - Aimed at increased productivity and quality of product development (CI/CD)
+   - Through automation (creating environments, testing, delivering code, and deploying it the production environment)
+   - Monitoring & feedback

+#### Benefits of DevOps
+-  Technical Benefits
+  - Continuous software delivery
+  - Less complex problems to manage
+  - Early detection and faster correction of defects

+-  Business Benefits
+  -  Faster delivery of features
+  -  Stable operating environments
+  -  Improved communication and collaboration between the teams

 ### What is a DevOps Engineer